snqre/math/readme.md

 Whenever practical, modules are grouped into folders based on their roles.
 This provides a clean and discoverable layout without sacrificing granularity.

 model directory vs model file

+[] - class / struct / enum
+c_ - collection
+tr_ - trait - impl for primite types or non native types may contain
+    for_
+    for diretly implementing the type for any other types in the module especially if it is a local trait for something particular